GetSafe Home Security Review

 Ring Vs. GetSafe

 With its simple setup instructions, Ring is probably the easiest of the DIY systems to work with.
 The company also has a wide variety of indoor/outdoor cameras available, including the video doorbell with which it is practically synonymous.
-Despite their Amazon parentage, Ring’s third-party integrations are limited, making this system better as a stand-alone security system.
+Despite Ring, Ring’s third-party integrations are limited, making this system better as a stand-alone security system.

 GetSafe Home Security FAQ